 You’re not limited to just these categories, obviously.
 I’d encourage you to expand on what areas of the competition you track.
 This could include video media, podcasts, and scanned print materials.

-I would recommend creating a Word or Google document as a main set of notes per category.
+I would recommend creating a Word or Google document as the main set of notes per category.

 These notes will be related to each of your entries.
 You may use those as a building block to begin generating ideas.
 It’s important to take notes moments after snipping the item so you’re taking emotional notes of how and why it’s inspiring or helpful.

 I recommend you compliment each swipe with:

 - A one-paragraph summary of the item

 - A list of five to ten ideas generated after the piece